nathancarter/weblurch/doc/plan.md

    being stored, immediately, to both halves of any substitution that it has stored.
 If it becomes fully instantiated then return the result of `backCheckSubstitution()`.
 Otherwise return true.
- * Give Match a `copy()` method.
- * Give Match a method for applying itself to an expression, replacing all metavariables with their current instantiations.
- * Give Match a method for finding in its first-visited subtree (the whole pattern) all metavariables, and then creating instantiations for all those that don't yet have them, to names like "unused_1", "unused_2", ...

 Now, the main routine.
  * Implement the matching algorithm after the following psuedocode.